- Medical School - University of Tennessee Center for the Health Sciences (2004-2009)

-Dr. Aditya Bagrodia is an Assistant Professor in the Department of Urology at UT Southwestern Medical Center, where he is the Dedman Family Scholar in Clinical Care.
+Aditya Bagrodia, M.D., is an Assistant Professor in the Department of Urology at UT Southwestern Medical Center, where he is the Dedman Family Scholar in Clinical Care.

 Dr. Bagrodia holds a bachelor of science degree from Rhodes College.
-While earning a medical degree with highest honors at the University of Tennessee Health Sciences Center, he was awarded a Doris Duke Clinical Research Fellowship in clinical research at UT Southwestern Medical Center.
+While earning a medical degree with highest honors at the University of Tennessee Health Sciences Center, he was awarded a Doris Duke Clinical Research Fellowship at UT Southwestern Medical Center.

-After completing a residency in urology at UT Southwestern, he performed a fellowship in urologic oncology at Memorial Sloan Kettering Cancer Center, where he was awarded a Urology Care Foundation Research Scholars Grant by the American Urological Association.
+After completing his residency in urology at UT Southwestern, he received advanced training in urologic oncology through a fellowship at Memorial Sloan Kettering Cancer Center, where he was awarded a Urology Care Foundation Research Scholars Grant by the American Urological Association.

 Dr. Bagrodia has conducted extensive research in urologic oncology, primarily in biomarker profiles and molecular signatures of urologic tumors as predictors of clinical outcomes.
-He has also been an investigator in studies that compare the efficacy of surgical techniques, analyze the influence of pre-existing clinical conditions on surgical outcomes, and evaluate the use of radiotherapy and chemotherapy in conjunction with surgical treatment of urologic cancers.
+He is funded through competitive grants from the Cancer Prevention and Research Institute of Texas (CPRIT), intramural research grants, and the National Institutes of Health.

 Meet Dr. Bagrodia